nanspring/csc249-final/README.md

 ## Preparation

-Before start working on a specific task, please do the following preparation on your Google cloud.
+Before start working on a specific task, please do the following preparation on your Google Cloud.

 - **Clone the repository**